yetulaxman/ContainersHPC2024/_hands-on/fastqc_nextflow.md

 tar -xavf fastqc_nextflow.tar.gz && rm fastqc_nextflow.tar.gz
 ```

 The downloaded `fastqc_nextflow` folder has the necessary files for running this tutorial.
 You can use your favourite editor (e.g., nano/vi/vim) to view the Nextflow script (fastqc.nf) and understand the FastQC commands that are run inside the container.
-And also check the configuration file ("nextflow.config") to understand how to activate singularity/apptainer container for this workflow.
+Also, check the configuration file ("nextflow.config") to understand how to activate singularity/apptainer container for this workflow.

 ```bash
 cd fastqc_nextflow